Oakley Aro7 helmet review: a good visor with disappointing speed and ventilation

 The Oakley Aro7 boasts big claims and a hefty price, but does it live up to its billing?
 Let's find out...

-Jan Frodeno once wore a variation of this helmet during his Ironman-conquering escapades, although he often opted for a custom tail extension over the stubby aero versions of the previous Aro7 and now 2024’s sequel.
+Jan Frodeno once wore a variation of the Oakley Aro7 helmet during his Ironman-conquering escapades, although he often opted for a custom tail extension over the stubby aero road helmet versions of the previous Aro7 and now 2024’s sequel.

-Out of the box and the latest version of the Aro7 instantly has broader appeal than 2017’s more time-trial-focussed and aerodynamically aggressive release, which had plastic shields covering the ears in a bid for heightened drag reduction and a much larger integrated visor.
+Out of the box and the latest version of the Aro7 instantly has broader appeal than 2017’s more time-trial-focussed and aerodynamically aggressive release.
+This had plastic shields covering the ears in a bid for heightened drag reduction and a much larger integrated visor.

-Elsewhere, the latest Aro7 sees the magnetic chinstrap of the previous model sadly replaced with a conventional buckle, meaning a little more faff with cold post-swim fingers or full-fingered gloves, but it was easier to do up than the Kask Elemento.
+Elsewhere, the latest Aro7 sees the magnetic chinstrap of the previous model sadly replaced with a conventional buckle.
+This required a little more faff with cold post-swim fingers or full-fingered gloves, but it was easier to do up than the Kask Elemento.

-The internal Boa retention system is slick at finding an ideal fit, although I struggled to get the split strap system to sit flush on my face, especially behind the ears.
+The internal Boa retention system is slick at finding an ideal fit.
+But I struggled to get the split strap system to sit flush on my face, especially behind the ears.

-The Aro7’s limited venting struggles when faced with the ventilation offered by the aero road helmet competition, but it compares favourably to the ventilation offered by most time-trial lids (and indeed its predecessor).
+The Aro7’s limited venting struggles when faced with the ventilation offered by the aero road helmet competition.
+It compares favourably to the ventilation offered by most time-trial lids (and indeed its predecessor).

 MIPS’ Air Node system is utilised inside.
 It’s comfortable and works neatly with the padding.